Sam Darnold Is the Realest

 “Say what you want,” Mike says.
 “Sam’s not flashy, he’s not a yeller, he’s not a trophy collector, a bragger.
 But I feel like we worked hard to raise our kids the right way.
 And it’s paid off.”

-Jeff Pearlman is the New York Times best-selling author of seven books.
+Jeff Pearlman is a B/R Mag contributing writer and the New York Times best-selling author of seven books.
 His latest, GUNSLINGER: The Remarkable, Improbable, Iconic Life of Brett Favre, is available here.
 He podcasts daily here.

 Click here to get B/R Mag on the go in the new B/R app for more sports storytelling worth your time, wherever you are.